 Finally, the defense turned their case to proving a different type of alibi for the killing of Shirley Williams on March 19th, 1991, at around 5 AM.
 This type of alibi is not necessarily proof that the defendant was in another place at the time, but that the defendant did not possess the ability to get there.
 For Albright’s witnesses, Albright did not have a working car at all.
 His pick-up truck had broken down long ago, sometime around the middle of December, and the other cars he had – those old beat up ones in the driveway – hadn’t worked in months or even years before that, all except for one: A station wagon.
 And the defense had proof that the Station Wagon was in the shop, having just broken down on March 18th at La Calle Doce, a famous Mexican restaurant in Oak Cliff.
 The defense produced tow truck records proving that it was towed, and in the shop.
 They also called a neighbor who testified that he took Dixie to work because they didn’t have a car that worked.
 Since the commission of this crime required a car or truck, and since Albright didn’t have one, Albright must be not guilty of this killing.

 A few years ago, I stumbled across a treatise written in 1868 by Alexander Burrill called, “A Treatise on the Nature, Principles and Rules of Circumstantial Evidence.”
 It’s free, the copyright having expired long ago.
 Burrill studied hundreds of cases, mostly homicides, extrapolating inculpatory and exculpatory principles, organizing them by subject.
 If you were to read Texas criminal cases for about the first 100 years or so of our jurisprudence, you’d see it referenced often.
 It’s easy to read and brilliant in it’s simplicity.4Click to read more about Burrill’s Treatise and another “Nifty Tool for the Criminal Practitioner.”
 In section 30, he discusses the relative strengths and weaknesses of the defense of alibi.
 Here is a slightly modified excerpt that frames the alibi battleground in the Albright case far better than I ever could:

 If the time and place has been fixed to a particular hour and minute, and if the accused can show that at that same particular time he was elsewhere, the conclusion is unavoidable and necessary that he could not possibly have committed the crime.
 But the proof of the time of a murder is rarely made with that degree of exactness.
 A space emerging between two consecutive times is most often the case.
 As such, if an interval of time is unaccounted for, and it is found that the criminal might have committed his crime during that time, the alibi defense is deprived of his strength.
 Therefore, the defense of alibi necessarily consists of, and must withstand scrutiny of, it’s two major components: number 1: the distance between the two places and number 2: the rapidity with which the party could have moved from one to the other.
 The relationship between these two components is key.5Burrill, Alexander M. A Treatise on the Nature, Principles, and Rules of Circumstantial Evidence (1868).
 P. 514.

 So, from Burrill, we know that the greater the distance the more time needed to travel, and vice versa.
-Inherent, too, in the concept of rapidity are the means available to the defendant – 5 miles is pretty far and takes quite a bit of time to walk, but not that far to drive if you have access to a car.
+Inherent, too, in the concept of rapidity are the means available to the defendant.
+5 miles is pretty far and takes quite a bit of time to walk, but not that far to drive if you have access to a car.
 Finally, the defense of alibi is never to be considered in a vacuum.
-It is constantly measured by jurors against the other evidence it has already heard.
+It is constantly measured by jurors against the other evidence they have already heard.

 One good thing Albright had for his alibi defense was the fact that it worked before.
 What was also very helpful was the fact that the Defense – not the State – proved that alibi.
 The State missed it, giving the defense the argument that if they missed it once, they could’ve missed it again.
 We are talking about the 4th murder, the one that was dismissed, the one where the alibi of Albright playing softball in New Mexico was rock solid.
 The distance was too great and Albright had no way to travel rapidly enough for him to play softball in New Mexico and kill in Dallas.
 On the other hand, though, the fact that the State dismissed the one but did not dismiss the other 3 showed that they were willing to admit their error when they believed they made one.
 And since they didn’t, perhaps the alibis for these three killings was not to be believed.